Green fertilizers: a game changer

 What to know more about green fertilizers?

 How are green fertilizers produced?
 What is its carbon footprint?
-Are green fertilizers 100% fossil free?
+How can I trust that the carbon footprint is accurate?

 Climate change collaboration is crucial